jayakrishna200/User-Management-Dashboard/README.md

 # User Management System

-A React-based user management system that allows you to perform CRUD operations on user data.
+A React-based user management Dashboard that allows us to perform CRUD operations on user data.

 ## Features